gitbock/macrogoat/Readme.md

 Because the SignerApi makes use of the signtool.exe of Microsoft as a wrapper, you need a backend which is capable of executing .exe files.
 By default, this means you need a windows backend which can run the signtool.exe.
 In my test deployment both applications (GUI + SignerApi) are running on the same IIS 10 on Windows Server 2019 in MS Azure.
 The
 Gui Website on port 443, the SignerApi on Port 8443.

+## I found a bug
+Yes, this is absolutely possible.
+I am not a programmer genius, I only wanted to learn dotnet core making use of this project.
+You may file in an issue.